 Developed by UNICEF and Microsoft, this innovative mobile online/offline learning platform provides children with continuous access to quality education — no classroom required.

 School can be a haven for children and young people growing up in poverty or areas torn apart by conflict, natural disasters and other emergencies.
 Going to school also empowers them to do the one best thing to secure their futures: learn.
-But when circumstances out of their control — like the COVID-19 pandemic — disrupt their education, vulnerable children lose significant ground and something else just as important — hope.
+But when circumstances out of their control disrupt their education, vulnerable children lose significant ground and something else just as important — hope.

 To help children keep up with their studies and hold fast to their dreams, UNICEF, Microsoft and partners developed the Learning Passport, a free online, mobile and offline platform that provides continuous access to quality education.
 It is also a highly flexible and adaptable e-learning platform that any country can adapt as part of their national learning management system or incorporate as a complement to existing platforms.

-In an extraordinary emergency response, the Learning Passport was scaled up to facilitate remote learning in countries with curriculums that could be taught online.
-As a result, the Learning Passport is reaching more than 2.2 million users in 23 countries, including Timor-Leste, Kosovo, Zimbabwe and Honduras, and in various stages of deployment in 25-plus more.
+Today, the Learning Passport is reaching roughly 12.5 million users in 51 countries, from Timor-Leste and Kosovo to Zimbabwe and Honduras.
 Children and youth with internet connections and access to mobile phones, tablets, laptops or computers can now continue their studies — in their own languages — via a digitized curriculum with textbooks and a selection of supplemental content curated for their specific needs and their educators'.
 The Learning Passport also tracks progress for every student and guides them with little additional support required.

 The hub devices can also be set up in classrooms or learning centers in areas with low-to-no connectivity to give students access to high-quality educational content.
 The hub devices, which serve as cloud applications offline, can also store learners' records to ensure a progressive learning journey.